microsoft/terminal/doc/specs/#5000 - Process Model 2.0/#4472 - Windows Terminal Session Management.md

 opinions from users before rolling the change out to all users.

-We may choose to only change the default to `useExistingOnSameDesktop` once tab tear out is available, so users who are particularily unhappy about this change can still tear out the tab (if they can't be bothered to change the setting).
+We may choose to only change the default to `useExistingOnSameDesktop` once tab tear out is available, so users who are particularly unhappy about this change can still tear out the tab (if they can't be bothered to change the setting).

 </td>